MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/access-token.md

 - `ACCESS_TOKEN`
 - `JEKYLL_PAT`

-Note the `GITHUB_` is a reserved prefix in workflows so custom token names can't start with that.
+Note the `GITHUB_` is a reserved prefix in workflows, so custom token names cannot start with that.

 ## About